zachvalenta/jvns.ca/source/_posts/2014-01-12-public-speaking.markdown

 I'm pretty new to all of this, but in 2013 I gave talks at PyCon Canada and PyData NYC, as well as local user group meetups like Montreal Python.
-And a bunch of short presentations at Hacker School.
+And a bunch of short presentations at Recurse Center.
 I'm a lot less scared of it than I used to be!
 It turns out it's kind of fun!